-1. Grant the inter-district attendance appeal and enrolling the student in the new school district; or

-- 2. Deny or Fail to Grant the appeal, in which case the student is ordered to return to the school district of residence; or - 3.
-Return the case to the school district of residence for further consideration if new evidence or new grounds for the request for inter-district attendance are introduced.
+- 1. Grant the inter-district attendance appeal and enrolling the student in the new school district; or - 2.
+Deny or Fail to Grant the appeal, in which case the student is ordered to return to the school district of residence; or - 3.
+In rare cases, return the case to the school district of residence for further consideration if new evidence or new grounds for the request for inter-district attendance are introduced.